-On February 16, 2021, the Subsidiary issued convertible senior notes (the "Convertible Notes") due in 2026, in the aggregate principal amount of \$75 million, pursuant to an Indenture between the Company, the Subsidiary, and Wilmington Savings Fund Society, FSB, dated February 16, 2021 (the "Indenture").
-The Convertible Notes bear interest payable semiannually in arrears, at a rate of 5.875% per year.
-The Convertible Notes will mature on February 15, 2026, unless earlier converted, redeemed or repurchased in accordance with their terms.
+a.
+On February 16, 2021, the Subsidiary issued convertible senior notes (the "2021 Notes") due in 2026, in the aggregate principal amount of \$75 million, pursuant to an Indenture between the Company, the Subsidiary, and Wilmington Savings Fund Society, FSB, dated February 16, 2021 (the "Indenture").
+The 2021 Notes bear interest payable semiannually in arrears, at a rate of 5.875% per year.
+The 2021 Notes will mature on February 15, 2026, unless earlier converted, redeemed or repurchased in accordance with their terms.

-Subject to the provisions of the Indenture, the holders of the Convertible Notes have the right, prior to the close of business on the second scheduled trading day immediately preceding February 15, 2026, to convert any Convertible Notes or portion thereof that is \$1,000 or an integral multiple thereof, into the Company's ordinary shares at an initial conversion rate of 56.3063 shares per \$1,000 principal amount of Convertible Notes (equivalent to an exchange price of \$17.76 per share).
+Subject to the provisions of the Indenture, the holders of the 2021 Notes have the right, prior to the close of business on the second scheduled trading day immediately preceding February 15, 2026, to convert any 2021 Notes or portion thereof that is \$1,000 or an integral multiple thereof, into the Company's ordinary shares at an initial conversion rate of 56.3063 shares per \$1,000 principal amount of 2021 Notes (equivalent to an exchange price of \$17.76 per share).
 The conversion rate is subject to adjustment in specified events.

-Upon the occurrence of a fundamental change (as defined in the Indenture), holders of the Convertible Notes may require the Company to repurchase for cash all or a portion of their Convertible Notes, in multiples of \$1,000 principal amount, at a repurchase price equal to 100% of the principal amount of the Convertible Notes, plus any accrued and unpaid interest, if any, to, but excluding, interest accrued after the date of such repurchase notice.
-If certain fundamental changes referred to as make-whole fundamental changes occur, the conversion rate for the Convertible Notes may be increased.
+Upon the occurrence of a fundamental change (as defined in the Indenture), holders of the 2021 Notes may require the Company to repurchase for cash all or a portion of their 2021 Notes, in multiples of \$1,000 principal amount, at a repurchase price equal to 100% of the principal amount of the 2021 Notes, plus any accrued and unpaid interest, if any, to, but excluding, interest accrued after the date of such repurchase notice.
+If certain fundamental changes referred to as make-whole fundamental changes occur, the conversion rate for the 2021 Notes may be increased.

-Subject to the provisions of the Indenture, the Subsidiary may redeem for cash all or a portion of the Convertible Notes for cash, at its option, at a redemption price equal to 100% of the principal amount of the Convertible Notes to be redeemed, plus accrued and unpaid interest on the notes to be redeemed, if the last reported closing price of the Company's ordinary shares has been at least 130% of the exchange price then in effect for at least 20 trading days during any 30 consecutive trading day period, and in the event of certain tax law changes.
+Subject to the provisions of the Indenture, the Subsidiary may redeem for cash all or a portion of the 2021 Notes for cash, at its option, at a redemption price equal to 100% of the principal amount of the 2021 Notes to be redeemed, plus accrued and unpaid interest on the notes to be redeemed, if the last reported closing price of the Company's ordinary shares has been at least 130% of the exchange price then in effect for at least 20 trading days during any 30 consecutive trading day period, and in the event of certain tax law changes.

-The Convertible Notes are accounted for as a single liability measured at its amortized cost, as no other embedded features require bifurcation and recognition as derivatives according to ASC 815-40.
+The Company accounts for its 2021 Notes in accordance with ASC 470-20 "Debt with Conversion and Other Options".
+The 2021 Notes are accounted for as a single liability measured at its amortized cost, as no other embedded features require bifurcation and recognition as derivatives according to ASC 815-40.

-As of September 30, 2022
+M As of arch 31, 2023 Dece As of mber 31, 2022

 Liability component:

-Principal amount \$ 75,000
+Principal amount \$ 75,000 \$ 75,000

-Issuance costs (4,223)
+Issuance costs (4,223) (4,223)

-Net of issuance costs 70,777
+Net of issuance costs 70,777 70,777

-Amortized issuance costs 1,222
+Amortized issuance costs 1,628 1,423

-Net carrying amount \$ 71,999
+Net carrying amount \$ 72,405 \$ 72,200

-The total issuance costs of the Convertible Notes amounted to \$4,223 and are amortized to interest expenses at an annual effective interest rate of 7.37%, over the term of the Convertible Notes.
+The total issuance costs of the 2021 Notes amounted to \$4,223 and are amortized to interest expenses at an annual effective interest rate of 7.37%, over the term of the 2021 Notes.